ncoghlan/pipcheckmeta/README.rst

 pipcheckmeta
 ============

-Checks a virtual environment or requirements.txt file against a Curated Content Stream metadata service.
+Checks a virtual environment or requirements.txt file against a curated metadata service.